mdnajimahmed/month-goal-tracker/README.md

 # Use with caution:
 I have not reveiwed the code or script. if you find any security issue or risk to use this locally please email me at najim.ju@gmail.com.
+If you are convinced that it secured to use, then clone the repo locally or just download the docker-compose.images.yml file.

 # Docker images:
 Published images are multi-platform (linux/amd64, linux/arm64) and work on Windows (WSL2), Linux, and macOS (Intel and Apple Silicon).